 Cost Considerations

 At the end of the day, many of the considerations we’ve been thinking about above already revolve around cost.
-After all, when you do your best to delight your customers, the hope is that that satisfaction will ultimately contribute to your bottom line.
+After all, the hope is that increased customer satisfaction will ultimately contribute to your bottom line.
 Thus, the ability to track cost per delivery is a crucial element of the best fleet management software.
-Of course, cost per delivery varies a ton, as some fleets charge extra for deliveries that exceed a certain distance, while others have a flat charge per mile.
-As such, businesses should consider getting a fleet management system that considers the cost of delivery when suggesting a fleet assignment.
-This capability is necessary especially when the solution does not offer robust customization options that allow businesses to assign a weight for each delivery constraint.

 Driver Safety Features